egordorichev/BurningKnight/README.md

 Hey, so I saw a bunch of people complain online about no building instructions.
 I couldn't be surprised more, since you just open the .sln file in your C# IDE of choice and compile & run the Desktop project.
 But just in case anyone is still curious, here you go.

+If you don't have a ready environment for compiling .NET Framework code, check [this](https://github.com/egordorichev/BurningKnight/blob/dev/CompileNetFrameworkOnLinux.md) page.
+It explains how to install and use all tools needed to compile Burning Knight on Linux.

-Or if you preffer to do it from the terminal: install the packages:
+Or if you prefer to do it from the terminal: install the packages:

 ```bash
 nuget restore